lydell/keyboard/readme.md

 file was generated using the layout designer on Truly Ergonomic’s website.
 There is a URL to it in `teck_se.url`.

-To use the layout, run the following command (assuming the project root is `$DIR`):
+To use the layout, run the `teck_se` file.

-       xkbcomp -I$DIR $DIR/teck_se.xkb $DISPLAY

-You can autorun that command when logging in.
+You can autorun that file when logging in.
 It appears that you need to re-run it when you connect a new keyboard, though.

-Note:

-- There should _not_ be any space after `-I`!
-- Using `~` for your home dir and/or $DISPLAY instead of `:0.0` does not seem to work when autorunning.
-Try for example the following instead:

-    xkbcomp -I/home/lydell/keyboard /home/lydell/keyboard/teck_se.xkb :0.0
+At least on Trisquel and Ubuntu (and likely any system using Gnome), you can copy teck_se.desktop to ~/.config/autostart.
+You need to adjust the path to teck_se in that file first, though.
+You might also need to adjust the delay in it.

 Run `setxkbmap` to return to your regular layout.